 Join A Support Group

-If you are trying to quit drinking, then finding an alcohol free social situation or a group friends who want to have fun without alcohol can be demanding.
-One-on-One support groups and group therapy are a smart and effective way to find the people striving to reach the same destination as you.
+If you are trying to quit drinking, then finding an alcohol-free social situation or a group of friends who want to have fun without alcohol can be demanding.
+One-on-One support groups and group therapy at Lantana are a smart and effective way to find the people striving to reach the same destination as you.
 Since they are also embarked on the same journey as you, they can easily understand your struggles.
-You will able to immediately connect with them and form lasting friendships.
+You will be able to immediately connect with them and form lasting friendships.

-Alcohol Anonymous groups are very common in America and you can find many in your local area without much trouble.
+Alcoholics Anonymous groups are very common in America and you can find many in your local area without much trouble.
 There you can meet individuals who are also interested in learning how to have fun without alcohol.
-You can plan hangouts with them that does not revolve around drinking such as camping trips or spa days etc.
+You can plan hangouts with them that do not revolve around drinking such as camping trips or spa days etc.

 Socializing Without Alcohol